polarityio/passivetotal/README.md

 ### RiskIQ Community (PassiveTotal) ApiKey
 PassiveTotal API Key

+### Enabled Datasources

+Select which datasources are enabled.
+Certain datasources require an enterprise key.
+This option should be set to "Users can view only"

-### Number of Associated Records to Return
+### Maximum Number of Associated Records to Return

-Total number of associated Malware and OSINT records to return in the Polarity Overlay.
+Maximum number of Malware, Host Pairs, and OSINT results to return in the Polarity Overlay.
 Please note the higher the number to longer it will take for the query to return.
-Default is set to 10.

-### Search Historical WHOIS Data
-If checked the API will query historical WHOIS data.
-Only the first 10 records will be displayed.

-### Enable Reputation Lookup

-If checked, the integration will perform an optional onDetails API request to retrieve the entity reputation details.
-This option requires additional privileged API access.

-### Enable Host Pairs Lookup

-If checked, the integration will perform an optional onDetails API request to retrieve the entity host pairs details.
-This option requires additional privileged API access.
+Defaults to 100.

 ### Ignore List
 List of domains that you never want to send to PassiveTotal.